How Much Should I Contribute to an IRA and How Often?

 Roth and traditional IRA contribution limits

-Now, prioritizing high-interest debt doesn’t mean neglecting your retirement savings, paying student loans, building your emergency fund or saving for a big trip.
-Maybe instead of contributing $500 a month to an IRA, you bring it down to $250 while using the difference to accelerate payments on debt.
-With the right plan, you can balance current priorities while setting yourself up well for the future.
+But that doesn’t mean you have to neglect your retirement savings or other financial goals like paying student loans, building your emergency fund or saving for a big trip.
+Maybe instead of contributing $500 a month to an IRA, you bring it down to $250 while putting the difference toward your other goals.

 Let’s build your retirement plan.